-If there is excessive hair at the area of the catheter insertion (groin area), the hair may be clipped off.
+If there is a lot of hair at the area of the catheter insertion (often the groin area), the hair may be shaved off.

-You will be connected to an ECG monitor that records the electrical activity of the heart and monitors the heart during the procedure using small, adhesive electrodes.
-Your vital signs (heart rate, blood pressure, breathing rate, and oxygenation level) will be monitored during the procedure.
+You will be connected to an electrocardiogram (ECG) monitor that records the electrical activity of your heart and monitors your heart rate using electrodes that stick to your skin.
+Your vital signs (heart rate, blood pressure, breathing rate, and oxygen level) will be monitored during the procedure.

-There will be several monitor screens in the room, showing your vital signs, the images of the catheter being moved through the body into the heart, and the structures of the heart as the dye is injected.
+There will be several monitor screens in the room, showing your vital signs, the images of the catheter being moved through your body into your heart, and the structures of your heart as the dye is injected.

-Your pulses below the insertion site will be checked and marked so that the circulation to the limb below the site can be checked after the procedure.
+Your pulses below the catheter insertion site will be checked and marked so that the circulation to the limb below the site can easily be checked during and after the procedure.

 A local anesthetic will be injected into the skin at the insertion site.
 You may feel some stinging at the site for a few seconds after the local anesthetic is injected.

-Once the local anesthetic has taken effect, a sheath, or introducer, will be inserted into the blood vessel.
-This is a plastic tube through which the catheter will be inserted into the blood vessel and advanced into the heart.
-The sheath, or introducer, will be inserted into the blood vessel at either the groin or wrist.
-(The radial artery, or wrist approach, is now commonly used.)
+Once the local anesthetic has taken effect, a sheath, or introducer, will be put into the blood vessel (often at the groin).
+This is a plastic tube through which the catheter will be threaded into the blood vessel and advanced into the heart.

-The angioplasty catheter will be inserted through the sheath into the blood vessel.
+The catheter will be threaded through the sheath into the blood vessel.
 The doctor will advance the catheter through the aorta into the heart.
-Fluoroscopy will be used to assist in advancing the catheter to the heart.
+Fluoroscopy (an X-ray “movie”) will be used to help see the catheter advance into the heart.

 You should notify the doctor if you feel any breathing difficulties, sweating, numbness, itching, nausea and/or vomiting, chills, or heart palpitations.

-After the contrast dye is injected, a series of rapid, sequential X-ray images of the heart and coronary arteries will be made.
-You may be instructed to take in a deep breath and hold it for a few seconds during this time.
+After the contrast dye is injected, a series of rapid X-ray images of the heart and coronary arteries will be taken.
+You may be asked to take in a deep breath and hold it for a few seconds during this time.

 When the doctor locates the narrowed artery, the catheter will be advanced to that location and the balloon will be inflated to open the artery.
-It is possible to experience some chest pain or discomfort at this point as a result of blood flow being temporarily blocked by the inflated balloon.
+You may have some chest pain or discomfort at this point because the blood flow is temporarily blocked by the inflated balloon.
 Any chest discomfort or pain should go away when the balloon is deflated.
-However, if you notice any continued discomfort or pain, such as chest pain, neck or jaw pain, back pain, arm pain, shortness of breath, or breathing difficulty, tell your doctor immediately.
+However, if you notice any continued discomfort or pain, such as chest pain, neck or jaw pain, back pain, arm pain, shortness of breath, or breathing difficulty, tell your doctor right away.

 The doctor may inflate and deflate the balloon several times.
-The decision may be made at this point to insert a stent in order to maintain the artery's opening.
-In some cases, the stent may be inserted into the artery before the balloon is inflated.
-The inflation of the balloon will open the artery and fully expand the stent.
+The decision may be made at this point to put in a stent to keep the artery open.
+In some cases, the stent may be put into the artery before the balloon is inflated.
+Then the inflation of the balloon will open the artery and fully expand the stent.

-The insertion site may be closed with a closure device that uses collagen to seal the opening in the artery, by the use of sutures, or by applying manual pressure over the area to keep the blood vessel from bleeding.
-Your doctor will determine which method is appropriate for your condition.
+The sheath or introducer is taken out and the insertion site may be closed with a closure device that uses collagen to seal the opening in the artery, by the use of sutures, or by applying manual pressure over the area to keep the blood vessel from bleeding.
+Your doctor will decide which method is best for you.

 If a closure device is used, a sterile dressing will be applied to the site.
 If manual pressure is used, the doctor (or an assistant) will hold pressure on the insertion site so that a clot will form.
 Once the bleeding has stopped, a very tight bandage will be placed on the site.
 A small sandbag or other type of weight may be placed on top of the bandage for additional pressure on the site, especially if the site is in the groin.

-You will be assisted to slide from the table onto a stretcher so that you can be taken to the recovery area.
+Staff will help you slide from the table onto a stretcher so that you can be taken to the recovery area.
 NOTE: If the insertion was in the groin, you will not be allowed to bend your leg for several hours.If the insertion site was in the arm, your arm will be kept elevated on pillows and kept straight by placing your arm in an arm guard (a plastic arm board designed to immobilize the elbow joint).
-In addition, a plastic band (works like a belt around the waist) may be secured around the arm near the insertion site.
-The band will be loosened at given intervals and then removed at the appropriate time determined by your doctor.
+In addition, a plastic band (that works like a belt around the waist) may be secured around your arm near the insertion site.
+The band will be loosened at given intervals and then removed when your doctor decides the pressure is no longer needed.

-You should immediately inform your nurse if you feel any chest pain or tightness, or any other pain, as well as any feelings of warmth, bleeding, or pain at the insertion site in your leg or arm.
+Tell your nurse right away if you feel any chest pain or tightness, or any other pain, as well as any feelings of warmth, bleeding, or pain at the insertion site.

-Bedrest may vary from two to six hours depending on your specific condition.
-If your doctor placed a closure device, your bedrest may be of shorter duration.
+Bed rest may vary from 2 to 6 hours depending on your specific condition.
+If your doctor placed a closure device, your bed rest may be shorter.

 In some cases, the sheath or introducer may be left in the insertion site.
-If so, the period of bedrest will be prolonged until the sheath is removed.
+If so, the bedrest will be last until the sheath is removed.
 After the sheath is removed, you may be given a light meal.

 After the specified period of bed rest has been completed, you may get out of bed.
-The nurse will assist you the first time you get up, and will check your blood pressure while you are lying in bed, sitting, and standing.
-You should move slowly when getting up from the bed to avoid any dizziness from the long period of bedrest.
+The nurse will help you the first time you get up, and will check your blood pressure while you are lying in bed, sitting, and standing.
+You should move slowly when getting up to avoid any dizziness from the long period of bed rest.

-You may be given pain medication for pain or discomfort related to the insertion site or having to lie flat and still for a prolonged period.
+You may be given pain medication for pain or discomfort at the insertion site or from having to lie flat and still for a long time.

 You will be encouraged to drink water and other fluids to help flush the contrast dye from your body.

-Once at home, you should monitor the insertion site for bleeding, unusual pain, swelling, and abnormal discoloration or temperature change at or near the insertion site.
+Once at home, monitor the insertion site for bleeding, unusual pain, swelling, abnormal discoloration, or temperature change.
 A small bruise is normal.
 If you notice a constant or large amount of blood at the site that cannot be contained with a small dressing, notify your doctor.

-If your doctor used a closure device for your insertion site, you will be given specific information regarding the type of closure device that was used and how to take care of the insertion site.
-There will be a small knot, or lump, under the skin, where the insertion site was.
+If your doctor used a closure device at your insertion site, you will be given specific information regarding the type of closure device that was used and how to take care of the site.
+There will be a small knot, or lump, under the skin at the site.
 This is normal.
-The knot should gradually disappear over a few weeks.
+The knot should slowly disappear over a few weeks.

 It will be important to keep the insertion site clean and dry.
 Your doctor will give you specific bathing instructions.